r5by/montgomery/README.md

 ## Overview

 The "Montgomery" project offers a comprehensive library for performing arithmetic operations within the Montgomery domain, particularly over a prime field.
-This project aims to support efficient hardware (HW) implementations of these operations, which include addition, subtraction, multiplication, division, and inversion.
+This project aims to support efficient hardware (HW) implementations of these operations, which include addition, subtraction, multiplication, division, inversion and exponentiation.
 The focus is on educational purposes and illustration, and it is **not intended for use in production environments under any circumstances**.

 ## Montgomery Domain